 Many remember Kentile Floors for the company’s eight-story sign visible from the Gowanus Expressway in Brooklyn.
 When lit up in bright neon purple, the sign could be seen from miles away.

-Employees of Kentile Floors and workers who used the company’s asbestos-containing floor tiles were at increased risk of asbestos exposure, which can lead to serious respiratory conditions including asbestosis, mesothelioma and lung cancer.
+Employees of Kentile Floors and workers whose occupations placed them in contact with the company’s asbestos-containing floor tiles were at increased risk of asbestos exposure.
+Asbestos can lead to serious respiratory conditions including asbestosis, mesothelioma and lung cancer.

 Kentile Floors sold a variety of asbestos products prior to the dangers of asbestos becoming known.

 The company’s branded products include: